MeteorTheLizard/MMM_M9k_Remastered/README.md

  * Can now 'unzoom' by pressing the Reload key.

 Not all Weapons have made it back.
  * Some weapons such as the Orbital Strike Canon, Davy crockett, Harpoon, Knife, and more have been removed but MIGHT be re-added in the future.
-(I'm counting on the community here :) )

-Some models that used to have scopes no longer have scopes.
-This was done to streamline assault rifles and heavy weapons to fit their weapon base (Nobody used the scopes on them anyway).

-**Hard to notice changes for non-developers:**
- * Every single script file has been optimized and modernized drastically.
-Around 70% of original code lines were removed since they basically do nothing or are not required anymore.
- * A massload of bugfixes, especially involving shotguns and weapons from the specialties pack.

  **Full list of missing weapons:**
  * Damascus (Ninja sword)
  * Davy crockett
  * Fists